erickbytes/lofipython/content/blog/benefits-of-go-and-threads-in-distributed-systems.rst

    import shutil
    import os

-   """
-   Move files concurrently from the current working directory to a new folder.
+   """Move files concurrently from the current working directory to a new folder.

    This script is adapted from the Python